-The longest Interstate Highway, Interstate 90 serves major northern cities such as Seattle, Chicago, Cleveland, Buffalo and Boston.
-Regional served cities from the Pacific Northwest to the Rocky Mountains and Great Plains include include Spokane, Billings, Sheridan, Rapid City and Sioux Falls.
+The longest route within the Interstate Highway System, I-90 serves major northern cities such as Seattle, Chicago, Cleveland, Buffalo and Boston.
+Regional cities along the transcontinental route from the Pacific Northwest to the Rocky Mountains and Great Plains include include Spokane, Billings, Sheridan, Rapid City and Sioux Falls.
 The freeway traverses several mountain passes along the northern tier and can be closed during extreme storms during the winter months.

 Crossing into New York, I-90 transitions onto the Erie Section of the New York Thruway system.
 The toll road extends northeast to Buffalo, where I-90 becomes a toll free route through the urban area.
 East from I-290 and Buffalo, Interstate 90 follows the New York Thruway mainline by Rochester and to Syracuse, Utica and Schenectady.

 I-90 loops east from the Thruway mainline through Albany, reconnecting with the toll road on the Berkshire Section linking I-87 with the Massachusetts State line.
 The remainder of I-90 lines the tolled Massachusetts Turnpike (Mass Pike) spanning the width of the Bay State.
 The Mass Pike connects Springfield, Worcester and Boston.

 Interstate 90 in the Seattle metropolitan area is part of High Priority Corridor 35: FAST Corridor.

 Parallel U.S. Routes